A2Amir/Dataset-Analysis-for-Housing-Prices-Prediction/README.md

     * ANOVA: Analysis of Variance, The Analysis of Variance (ANOVA) is a statistical method used to test whether there are significant differences between the means of two or more groups.
 ANOVA returns two parameter.

-7. One example of a Data  Model that we will be using is **Simple Linear Regression**.Simple Linear Regression is a method to help us understand the relationship between two variables.
+7. Simple Linear Regression: One example of a Data  Model that we will be using is Simple Linear Regression.Simple Linear Regression is a method to help us understand the relationship between two variables.

 8. Multiple Linear Regression:is very similar to Simple Linear Regression, but this method is used to explain the relationship between one continuous response (dependent) variable and *two or more* predictor (independent) variables.